flipkart-incubator/ultra-docs/docs/announcement.md

     * [PaymentToken](backend.md#payment-token).
 Added category in request.
     * [Query](backend.md#query).
 Linked to new secureToken.
     * [Refund](backend.md#refund).
 Linked to new secureToken.
+* Do not forget to update your clientId in post payment [fapp:// redirect](clients.md#start-payment) too.

 ## OMS contracts updated
 _12/July/2018_